-Local concentrations have been calculated for all releases of PFOS-salt substances where there is a local source.
+Local concentrations have been calculated for all releases of PFOS-acid substances where there is a local source.
 Local concentrations have also been calculated for releases of the PFOS-substances where instant conversion to PFOS has been assumed (in Scenario 2).
 For other scenarios, the breakdown of the PFOS-substances (or PFOS-polymer) occurs after dispersion in the environment and so local scenarios are not appropriate.
-Appendix 7 shows the contribution of each use area to the total regional emissions for each scenario.